What does Angular do?

 VS Code has a debugging option where you can set up breakpoints in your code, out of the box git integration, and a built-in terminal so you don’t need to navigate away from your screen for quick commands in the terminal.
 It also has a great typescript support and a lot of extensions which we will cover in another article.

-I hope you could get a clear idea of what the required libraries for angular development are.
+We hope you could get a clear idea of what the required libraries for angular development are.
 This article served only as an introduction to what they do in the angular ecosystem.
 Its purpose was also to show you how to create a new angular application and what a good choice for your code editor could be.